dolson8874/LandRover-Harness/README.md

-# Installation Guide of C3/C3X, openpilot for LAND ROVER DEFENDER
+# 🔐 Guide of C3/C3X, openpilot for LAND ROVER DEFENDER

 ## 📌 Limitation
 - Support only Lateral Control.